unswexplains/unswexplains.github.io/c25085f20431/content.md

   }
 </script>

-Notice that the smallest communities tend to have the most extreme proportions - either a high proportion with the condition, or a high proportion without the condition.
-This is not because those communities are more prone to the condition, or more resistant to it - after all, everyone in the population has an equal 50% chance of developing it.
-It is just because those communities are small.
+Notice that smaller counties tend to have more extreme proportions - either an extremely high proportion (closer to 100%), or an extremely low proportion (closer to 0%).
+This is not because people in those counties are more prone to getting kidney cancer, or more resistant to it - everyone in the population has an equal chance of getting it.
+It's just because those counties are small.

-# Implications for inference
+# The implications for sampling

+Apart from having implications for what causal conclusions we should or should not draw, the fact that smaller samples tend to have more extreme proportions has implications for how we use samples to infer facts about populations.

 Sometimes we use a sample to learn things about a larger population.
-The hope is that the sample is representative of the population, which means that summary facts about the sample are the same as the corresponding summary facts about the population.
+The hope is that the sample is *representative*, which means that summary facts about the sample are the same as the corresponding summary facts about the population.
 If so, then we can use summary facts about the sample to learn things about the population.

-Because of random fluctuations, we can't be sure that a sample is representative of its population.
-But there are two things we can do to maximise the likelihood that the sample is representative: choose the sample without bias; choose a large enough sample.
-Here we consider sample size.
+Because of random fluctuations, we can't be *sure* that a sample is representative of its population.
+But there are two things we can do to maximise the likelihood:

+- Choose the sample without bias
+- Choose a large enough sample

+Here we consider why sample size matters.

-Suppose you're interested in the proportion of Australians in favour of severing ties with the UK and becoming a republic.
+Suppose you'd like to know the proportion of Australians in favour of severing ties with the UK and becoming a republic.
 You've devised an unbiased selection method, so that every Australian has an equal chance of ending up in the sample.
 And you have a valid and reliable measurement instrument, one that tells you exactly whether a person is in favour or not.
 Suppose that the actual proportion of Australians in favour is 50%.

 Suppose you choose a sample of just one person.
-The proportion of the sample in favour of becoming a replublic is either 100% (if this person is in favour) or 0% (if this person is not in favour), neither of which is the same as the proportion of all Australians.
-So the sample is not representative of the population.
-It doesn't matter who you choose - the proportion of the sample will be either 100% or 0%.
-So a sample of one person will never be representative (even if it's chosen without bias).
+The proportion of the sample in favour of becoming a republic is either 100% (if this person is in favour) or 0% (if this person is not in favour).
 Here are the possibilities in a table:

 ```
 Person        Proportion